 The need to transform the Nigerian economy from an agro-mono-product economy into an industrialized country has been the focus of successive government since the attainment of independence in 1960 till date.
-In spite of the various industrial plans initiated by the successive government, the economy is still dominated by the oil sector while the contribution of the industrial sector (less crude petroleum and natural gas sub-sector) to real gross domestic product for most of the years has not only been minimal as evident in figure 1 below but has also been nose-diving from 1982 when it peaked at 12.14% to 6.65% in 2010 before rising to 10.1% in 2014 and declining to 9.4% in 2016.
-The unimpressive share of the industrial sector to the real gross domestic product undoubtedly accounted for less than 4 percent of contribution of the industrial sector to export revenue.
-(NIRP, 2014) Beside the dismal performance of the industrial sector, the sector is also beset with numerous bottlenecks such as accounting for more than 50 percent of the country's import burden; lack of modernized technological equipments; unavailable skilled human resources needed to guarantee competitiveness in the sector; poor infrastructural equipments and lack of finance. (especially long term finance) (NIRP, 2014; Ubi et al., 2012)
+In spite of the various industrial plans initiated by the successive government, the economy is still dominated by the oil sector while the contribution of the industrial sector (less crude petroleum and natural gas sub-sector) to real gross domestic product for most of the years has not only been minimal as evident in figure 1 below but has also nose-dived from 1982 when it peaked at 12.14% to 6.65% in 2010 before rising to 10.1% in 2014 and declining to 9.4% in 2016.
+The unimpressive share of the industrial sector to the real gross domestic product undoubtedly accounted for less than 4 percent of contribution of the industrial sector is also beset with numerous bottlenecks such as accounting for more than 50 percent of the country's import burden; lack of modernized technological equipments; unavailable skilled human resources needed to guarantee competitiveness in the sector; poor infrastructural equipments and lack of finance. (especially long term finance) (NIRP, 2014; Ubi et al., 2012)

-&lt;sup>1 Department of Economics, Faculty of Social Sciences, Federal University Oye, Ekiti State, Nigeria, Address: Oye-Are Road, Oye, Nigeria, Tel.: +234 816 539 6888, Corresponding author: philip.nwosa@fuoye.edu.ng.
+&lt;sup>1 Federal University Oye-Ekiti, Faculty of Social Sciences, Department of Economics, Nigeria, Corresponding author: philip.nwosa@fuoye.edu.ng.